alfert/propcheck/README.md

 end
 ```

-From PropcCheck 1.3.0 onwards, we require at least Elixir 1.7 since in Elixir 1.11 function `get_stracktrace()` is deprecated.
+From PropCheck 1.3.0 onwards, we require at least Elixir 1.7 since in Elixir 1.11 function `get_stracktrace()` is deprecated.
 However, we
 only support OTP 22, since `:proper` does not yet support OTP 23 in a released version.
 Hopefully, this will change soon!
 Running under
 OTP 23 results in no stacktraces - which is not helpful for identifying bugs.

 ### Still want to use Elixir 1.11 with OTP 23?
 The current master uses the `:proper` directly from the `master` branch, which enables stacktraces
 again.
 However, this is not a fixed dependency, since the behaviour of `:proper` might change with
 new commits!
 Use it at your own risk - stability of builds might be endangered!